dexie/dexie-web-mui/docs/PropModification/add().md

 ### Array addition

-If the argument is an array, `add()` will add the given items in the argument array to the target array, duplicate items removed, and then sort the target array in ascending order.
+If the argument is an array of primitives, `add()` will add the given items in the argument array to the target array and then sort the target array in ascending order using Array.prototype.sort().

 If the target property does not exist, is null, undefined or other type than an array, the target array will be created.